-Withdrawal or revocation of the Bachelor's degree is in accordance with § 20 of the Universities Act of Saxony-Anhalt.
+The withdrawal or revocation of the Master's degree takes place in accordance with § 20 of the Universities Act of Saxony-Anhalt.

-University-Wide Announcements by the Board of Examiners
+§ 33 University-Wide Announcements by the Board of Examiners

 Decisions and other measures relating to these general Study and Examination Regulations, especially with regard to admission to examinations, refusal of admission, registration periods for examinations during the program, the examination dates and deadlines as well as examination results, will be made known University-wide in the institution's customary manner.
 In so doing, data protection regulations will be observed.